-Convinced that webinars are still a relevant acquisition strategy in 2018?
-Follow these steps to create an effective webinar.
+Convinced that webinars are still a relevant acquisition strategy in 2020?
+Follow these strategies to create an effective webinar.

 When it comes to building a successful webinar strategy, it comes down to sales and marketing alignment.
 If the marketing team is creating content that isn’t helping their sales conversations, it won’t be a successful effort for driving high-quality leads to sales.